rmacwhor/AutoSeeder/README.md

 ## AutoSeeder

-AutoSeeder is a Python script that automatically seeds smash.gg tournaments using a ranking algorithm based on player results from smashdata.gg.
+AutoSeeder is a Python script that automatically seeds Smash Ultimate tournaments on smash.gg using a ranking algorithm based on player results from smashdata.gg.